vincentt-cmd/Active-Directory-Lab/README.md

 - **Sysmon** for monitoring system activity, logging process creation, network connections, and file modifications

 ## Steps
-Refer to the files within this repositories for the steps I took (separated in parts).
+Refer to the files within this repository for the steps I took (separated in parts).